google/prettytensor/docs/PrettyTensor.md

 * edges: Either SAME to use 0s for the out of bounds area or VALID to shrink the output size and only uses valid input pixels.
 * batch_normalize: Set to True to batch_normalize this layer.
+* name: The name for this operation is also used to create/find the parameter variables.

 #### Returns: